hubiquitus-old/hubiquitus/docs/hcloud/azure/InstallHubiquitusWindows.md

 # Installing Hubiquitus on Windows
-An already compiled, fully working version is available [Hubiquitus for Windows.zip (10.5 Mo)](https://mega.co.nz/#!XQRGUKgB!ZP6v7gExM-mMuAaX7LGNx0vSXOQV6XIKrJtqSJUkyKY).
+An already compiled, fully working version on **Windows 7 64-bits** is available [Hubiquitus for Windows.zip (10.5 Mo)](https://mega.co.nz/#!XQRGUKgB!ZP6v7gExM-mMuAaX7LGNx0vSXOQV6XIKrJtqSJUkyKY).
 Use it if you have any trouble compiling hubiquitus on Windows.
+This version seems **NOT TO WORK** on Windows 8.
+Working on Windows 7 64-bit is strongly recommended.

 Hubiquitus is originally made to work on Unix systems.
 To make it work on Windows, a few adjustments are needed.